Welcome to Pitt-Johnstown!

 Every student has the option of having a car on campus.
 You will receive information about parking on campus at your Academic Planning Day.
 You can also stop in the Public Safefy Office in the Physical Plant Building, to obtain a parking permit and get information on parking regulations.

 You can have your picture taken for your Student ID anytime after you pay your $100.00 deposit.
-Pictures are taken in Biddle 115.
+Pictures are taken in Student Union G52.
 You will get your Student ID during move in weekend.

 What do I need to do before I start at Pitt-Johnstown?